okjuan/vbook/_posts/2024-02-04-use-restraint.md

 ---
-modified_date: 2024-09-19
+modified_date: 2025-03-06
 layout: post
 title: "how to use restraint"
 permalink: /use-restraint
 tags: essays writing mediums audio psychology hemingway
 ---

-Even though Spotify categorizes it as a podcast, [_Random Tape_](https://open.spotify.com/show/6YZiV6je3CH8KWk1TcO8tL?si=306eaafdfacf4135) is something else.
+Sometimes, audio is the superior medium.
 <!--more-->
+It's easy to forget this because audio is often just a supplement or secondary alternative to video.
+The audio show [_Random Tape_](https://open.spotify.com/show/6YZiV6je3CH8KWk1TcO8tL?si=306eaafdfacf4135) is a good reminder.
-It's a collection of audio recordings that don't have much to do with each other apart from having fallen into the hands of David Weinberg.
+It's a collection of audio recordings that don't have much to do with each other than having all fallen into the hands of David Weinberg.
-They're strangely engaging.
-I haven't listened to the show in a while but I cherish it as a testament to the power of pure audio as a medium.
+I cherish it as a testament to the power of pure audio as a medium.

 <div id="use-restraint-iframes">
     <iframe src="https://open.spotify.com/embed/episode/5VRm0WCkq5jyZKAJwQ2Ak7?utm_source=generator&theme=0" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>